-So, after that mention, we are going to show the most useful platforms to launch B2B lead generation campaigns:
+Now you know about blogs, we will show you the most useful platforms to launch B2B lead generation campaigns:

-According to Business Insider, LinkedIn is the most trusted platform in 2017, 2018 and 2019.
+According to Business Insider, LinkedIn was the most trusted platform in 2017, 2018 and 2019.
 It is the most important B2B lead generation platform for professionals and companies.
-Currently, it has more than 675 million users and increasing.
-They invest their time looking for new jobs, current information related to their industry, among others.
+Currently, it has more than 875 million users and increasing.
+They invest their time looking for work, industry news, and connection with likeminded professionals.

-Also, LinkedIn Ads is the number #1 platform for B2B lead generation campaigns because, according to LinkedIn, 4 out of 5 users are business decision-makers.
-So, it’s a platform to consider when building B2B lead generation campaigns.
+Also, LinkedIn Ads is the #1 platform for B2B lead generation campaigns because, according to LinkedIn, 4 out of 5 users are business decision-makers.
+Therefore, it should be fundamental to your plan when building B2B lead generation campaigns.

-In order to understand how LinkedIn Ads can help your business, we have also built the LinkedIn Ads definitive guide with useful information to launch performant LinkedIn campaigns.
-On the bellow, there are some key tips and tricks to take into account in your B2B lead generation campaigns:
+In order to understand how LinkedIn Ads can help your business, we have also created the LinkedIn Ads definitive guide with useful information to help you deliver LinkedIn campaigns that convert.
+See below for some key tips and tricks for your B2B lead generation campaigns:

 Understand whether it makes sense to build a LinkedIn Ads campaign:

-The first thing you need to do is analyse if you meet the requirements to launch a campaign on LinkedIn.
-On the bellow, we explain which are the requirements:
+The first thing you need to do is check you meet the requirements to launch a campaign on LinkedIn.
+This is what you need: